VOMPECCC: A Modular Completion Framework for Emacs

 Narrowing and grouping: consult-buffer combines buffers, recent files, bookmarks, and project items into a single unified list.
 Narrowing keys filter to a single source: b SPC for buffers, f SPC for files, m SPC for bookmarks.
 Custom sources can be added via consult-buffer-sources.

 Two-level async filtering: Commands like consult-ripgrep split input at #: everything before it goes to the external tool as the search pattern, everything after it filters the results locally with your completion style. error#handler searches for "error" with ripgrep, then narrows to results containing "handler" using Orderless.
+Async support is an enormously important feature, because it makes the cognitive cost of search roughly constant with respect to the size of the search space.

 Created: November 2020.
 Stars: ~1,600.
 Available on: GNU ELPA.

-12. Corfu: The In-Buffer Display Layer corfu completion
+11. Corfu: The In-Buffer Display Layer corfu completion

-Corfu (COmpletion in Region FUnction) is the in-buffer counterpart to Vertico.
+Corfu (COmpletion in Region FUnction) is simply the in-buffer counterpart to Vertico.
 Where Vertico handles minibuffer completion display, Corfu handles the popup that appears at point when you complete a symbol while writing code or text.
 It is roughly 1,220 lines of code.

 Corfu's defining architectural choice mirrors Vertico's: it hooks into Emacs's built-in completion-in-region mechanism rather than inventing its own backend system.
 Any mode that provides a completion-at-point-function (Eglot, Tree-sitter, elisp-mode, etc.) works with Corfu automatically.
 Any completion-style (basic, partial-completion, orderless) can be used for filtering.